goschtl/zope/bluebream/website/docs/v1.0/faq.rst

 Which Python version is required?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Python 2.5 & 2.6 are the supported versions for BlueBream 1.0 final
-release.
+BlueBream 1.0 support the following Python versions:

+- Python 2.4
+- Python 2.5
+- Python 2.6

+If you are using 64 bit platform, it is recommended to use Python 2.6
+with BlueBream.

 What is the KGS (Known Good Set) ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~